awsdocs/amazon-athena-user-guide/doc_source/json.md

 Optional\.
 The default is `FALSE`\.
 When set to `TRUE`, allows the SerDe to replace the dots in key names with underscores\.
 For example, if the JSON dataset contains a key with the name `"a.b"`, you can use this property to define the column name to be `"a_b"` in Athena\.
 By default \(without this SerDe\), Athena does not allow dots in column names\.

 **case\.insensitive**
 Optional\.
 By default, Athena requires that all keys in your JSON dataset use lowercase\.
 The default is `TRUE`\.
 When set to `TRUE`, the SerDe converts all uppercase columns to lowercase\.
-Using `WITH SERDE PROPERTIES ("case.insensitive"= FALSE;)` allows you to use case\-sensitive key names in your data\.
+Using `WITH SERDEPROPERTIES ("case.insensitive"= FALSE;)` allows you to use case\-sensitive key names in your data\.

 **ColumnToJsonKeyMappings**
 Optional\.
 Maps column names to JSON keys that aren't identical to the column names\.
 This is useful when the JSON data contains keys that are [keywords](reserved-words.md)\.
 For example, if you have a JSON key named `timestamp`, set this parameter to `{"ts": "timestamp"}` to map this key to a column named `ts`\.
 This parameter takes values of type string\.
 It uses the following key pattern: `^\S+$` and the following value pattern: `^(?!\s*$).+`